LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Experiments and Results

-\paragraph{Baselines.} To evaluate the effectiveness of LayerBoost, we compare against a range of state-of-the-art models with parameter sizes spanning from 1.5B to 9B.

-\textbf{Primary comparison.} Since our method builds upon attention linearization, our main comparison is against existing {attention reduction} approaches that modify pretrained softmax-based models and heal it with minimal training tokens.
+\textbf{Primary comparison.} Our main comparison is against existing {attention reduction} approaches that modify pretrained softmax-based models and heal it with minimal training tokens.
 This comparison directly evaluates how effectively different methods preserve the performance of the original model after architectural modification.